Student Spotlight: Ayisha Lightbourne

 What are you doing now?

 I now run Nourished with Ayisha, where I work one-to-one with clients to help them reconnect with their bodies, reduce stress and fatigue, and improve their overall wellbeing.
-I specialise in working with people living with muscular dystrophy, as well as women looking to build sustainable, healthy routines around their busy lives.
+I am dedicated to empowering women to take control of all aspects of their health and well-being and honour their bodies and goals in a way that works for them.

 What advice would you give someone considering studying at IINH?